milung/ufe-controller/README.md

 WebUI is mainly reused and go server is used to serve the UI.
 The backend for this sample UI is located here: https://github.com/SevcikMichal/microfrontends-controller

+Even though we provide the WebUI with standalone configuration, we currently do not support UI and backend on different hosts.
+Therefore the UI is loaded as a sidecar with the BE.
+More information in microfrontends-controller repo.

 ## Micro Frontend Example WebUI Application Shell Configuration

 The `index.html` page is initially empty and loads the `/fe_config` json object, that describes the applications, contexts, and a basic user identity.
 The object is exposed at `window.ufeRegistry`, if you need a direct access.
 Once the page loads, the script decides, which web component to load as an application shell.
 It will use the built-in web component with the element tag `ufe-default-shell`.
 It is possible to replace the application shell by configuring the  controller with the environment variable `APPLICATION_SHELL_CONTEXT` and registering `WebComponent` with  such context element.
 This serves as an example web ui for microfrontend controller and can be replaced with your own UI at any time.